moonmaster9000/specdown/features/fixtures/parser_example.markdown

 This section is a child node.
 It contains some ruby code:

+    "simple code".should_not == nil

+### First Leaf

+This section has a failure simulation:

     raise "specdown error simulation!"

-### First Leaf

-This section has no code.

 ## Last Leaf